CISecurity/ControlsAssessmentSpecification/control-9/control-9.5.rst

-9.5: Implement Application Firewalls
+9.5: Implement DMARC
 =========================================================
-Place application firewalls in front of any critical servers to verify and validate the traffic going to the server.
-Any unauthorized traffic should be blocked and logged.
+To lower the chance of spoofed or modified emails from valid domains, implement DMARC policy and verification, starting with implementing the Sender Policy Framework (SPF) and the DomainKeys Identified Mail (DKIM) standards.

 .. list-table::
 	:header-rows: 1